simplicitysite/simplicitysite.github.io/training/course/developing_with_spring_framework.md

 ---
-title: SpringSource's Core Spring: Developing with the Spring Framework
+title: Developing with the Spring Framework
 layout: course
 permalink: developing_with_spring_framework/
 duration: 4 days